CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 {{< style "text-align: center;" >}}
 [YouTube上播放数量超过1000万的VOCALOID歌曲](https://zh.moegirl.org.cn/VOCALOID%E7%A5%9E%E8%AF%9D%E6%9B%B2/YouTube%E6%8A%95%E7%A8%BF)
-(Unfortunately, only this Chinese fan site has a most accurate recording)
+(Unfortunately, only this Chinese fan site includes all Vocaloid songs with 10 million views)
 {{< /style >}}

 Nice, we have the song list, but there are 600+ songs in the Hall of Legend song list (by the time of writing this post).
 That is a lot of songs.
 I don't think many Miku fans would have the patient to listen all of them, probably not even the expert level fans.
 So what can we do to make things faster?